aspose-pdf-cloud/aspose-pdf-cloud-java/README.md

 ## Read PDF Formats
 MHT, PCL, PS, XSLFO, MD

-## Enhancements in Version 24.7
+## Enhancements in Version 24.8
+- Adding Text stamps to multiple pages.
+- Adding Image stamps to multiple pages.
 - A new version of Aspose.PDF Cloud was prepared using the latest version of Aspose.PDF for .NET.

-## Bugs fixed in Version 24.7
-- PutPsInStorageToPdf throws: Cannot find resource ‘Aspose.PDF.dependencies.ZapfDingbats.ttf.
-- Ocr method is not working.

 ## Installation
 To install the API client library to your local Maven repository, simply execute: